petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 Rocket specifically furnishes the following links for the header:

-- Content section links
+- Content **section** links
-- Rocket managed search link
+- Rocket managed **search** link
-- Rocket managed light/dark theme link
+- Rocket managed **light/dark theme** link

-- other links, but not required for a theme
+You or the theme may also put whatever you wish in the header

 ### Theme code in the header

-- How the rocket provided, and any other links are displayed and managed
-- Content for any other links
+- The theme doesn't provide the rocket links, but it does tell the header how to display the rocket links
+- Anything else that the header needs such as how to display non-rocket links

 ## Rocket Sidebar: \<div class="sidebar-grid-area"\>

 _Salmon in the blocking view_

+### Different links

+In rocket, automagically provided links are split between the header and the sidebar.
+How this split works is not documented here.

+Most of the above descriptions of the header also describe how the sidebar works in a theme.

+- Rocket manages the rocket provided links in a sidebar, just as the header
+- Theme manages everything else in the sidebar, just as the header.

-Benny Powers has shown how a [little customization to the sidebar](https://apolloelements.dev/blog/todo-app/#the-end-result) can go a long way to making it look nifty, but so far I've just taken the implementation straight from rocket.
+Benny Powers has teased how a [little customization to the sidebar](https://apolloelements.dev/blog/todo-app/#the-end-result) can make a differnce in making it look nifty, but so far I've just taken the implementation straight from rocket in the themes on this site.

 ## Rocket Content: \<div class="content-grid-area"\>